Key-Roh/Key-Roh.github.io/publications.md

 - Roh, Gi-Woo.
 “Translating Youth Participation into Policy: A Case Study of the Seoul Youth Ordinance in South Korea.” *Under Review*.

 - Roh, Gi-Woo, and Jungsub, Shin.
-Party Membership Motivations and Political Activism in a Polarized New Democracy: Evidence from South Korea. *R&R*.
+"Party Membership Motivations and Political Activism in a Polarized New Democracy: Evidence from South Korea." *R&R*.

 - Roh, Gi-Woo, and Chan-Song Kim.
 “Why Do Young People Engage in Politics?”
 Presented at the 2024 APSA Conference.